erlange/wbm-dl/README.md

 Issuing the above command will download the website to the `./yoursite.com` directory.

 ## Advanced Usage
+The additional parameter list will display when run without any parameters:
 ```
 Wayback Downloader.NET Console for Windows 1.0.0.0
 http://erlange.github.com